InstRO/InstRO/readme.md

 - [x] ConstructPrinter (Adapter)
 - [x] RoseStrategyBasedAdapter

 ## Building InstRO
 ### Dependencies
-Internally we use the following version of compilers and libraries for building InstRO and ROSE.
+We use the following version of compilers and libraries for building InstRO and ROSE.
 - GCC 4.8.5
 - Boost 1.57.0
 - automake 1.14